Parallel Complex Diffusion for Scalable Time Series Generation: Spectral-Native Optimization and Efficiency

-By combining the state compression ($L \to L/2$) with our decoupled parallel architecture, \ours achieves a theoretical speedup of 50\% for attention-based backbones (\eg DiT~\cite{peebles2023scalable}) compared to temporal diffusion.
-Notably, the cost of FFT/iFFT is asymptotically negligible.
+By combining the state compression ($L \to L/2$) with our decoupled parallel architecture, PaCoDi achieves a massive 50\% reduction in attention FLOPs (\eg DiT~\cite{peebles2023scalable}) compared to temporal ones.
+Notably, the $\mcO(L \log L)$ cost of FFT/iFFT is asymptotically negligible.

 \textbf{1.
-Linear Layers (Iso-FLOPs):} For linear projections (MLP, Conv), the complexity scales linearly with sequence length.
+Linear Layers (Iso-FLOPs):} For linear projections (MLP, Conv), computational complexity scales linearly with sequence length.
 Although we use two branches, each processes half the sequence length: $\text{Cost} \propto 2 \times (L/2) = L$.
-Thus, \ours maintains the same parameter count and FLOPs as the baseline for linear operations.
+Thus, PaCoDi maintains the same parameter count and FLOPs as the temporal baseline.

 \textbf{2.
-Self-Attention (Quadratic Reduction):} The bottleneck of DiT is the attention mechanism, which scales quadratically with sequence length $\mcO(L^2)$.
+Self-Attention (Quadratic Reduction):} The bottleneck of DiT is the attention mechanism, which scales quadratically with sequence length, $\mcO(L^2)$.
 The reduction in effective sequence length triggers a nonlinear efficiency gain.
-Ultimately, \ours reduces the total Attention FLOPs by \textbf{50\%}.
-Unlike naive complex-valued networks (which require 4 real multiplications per complex operation and yield no speedup), our decoupled real-valued design fully unlocks the efficiency potential of spectral compression.
+Ultimately, PaCoDi reduces the total Attention FLOPs by \textbf{50\%}.
+Unlike naive complex-valued networks (which require 4 real multiplications per complex operation and yield no speedup), real-valued parallel design fully unlocks the computational potential of spectral compression: